-SAP’s TechEd conference was held in Las Vegas, September 24-26.
+SAP TechEd 2019 Las Vegas was held on September 24-26.
 CTO Juergen Mueller announced a number of updates and improvements to the SAP’s platform.

 Don’t worry if you couldn’t attend, because we have created a list of the most important improvements announced at the conference.

 SAP are rolling out Fiori 3, the new target design system, across all of its applications.
 The UI will create a more consistent experience as well as decreasing training time.
 In addition, Fiori 3 will also be available for apps developed on SAP by other companies for both desktop or mobile devices.